-The AMU is the place to work while attending Marquette!
+The Alumni Memorial Union is the place to work while attending Marquette!
 We have many types of jobs to choose from, many of which may directly relate to your major.
-But regardless of the position, the responsibility and experience gained from working at the AMU will only enhance your future career plans, while having fun and making new friends.
-Each role on the Union team helps to provide services needed by the Union users to make the AMU the University Community Center.
+But regardless of the position, the responsibility and experience gained from working at the AMU will enhance your future career plans, while you have fun and make new friends.
+Each role on the AMU team helps to provide services needed by the union users to make the AMU the university community center.

 Find something that interests you?
 Click on the Apply Online link after any of the job descriptions and fill out our online job application.
 It's the only application the AMU accepts.
 If the position you are interested in is filled, it will say so after the job title.

 Note: This application is only for student jobs within the AMU.
 If you're looking to apply for student positions elsewhere on campus, please visit Student Employment Services.
 If you're looking for full-time employment, please visit Human Resources.